BIRK — Birkenstock Holding plc

 5. Notable Q&A Insights

-- Inventory Allocation: The company is strategically allocating inventory to optimize brand strength and profitability across channels and geographies.
+- Inventory Allocation: The company is strategically allocating inventory to optimize margins and brand strength, focusing on high-demand regions and channels.